Henry William Woltman (1889-1964) was an American neurologist.

 - 1954 – Senior consultant in neurology

-- Died 27 Nov 1964 of cardiac arrest, while working at the Mayo Clinic on a history of the sections of neurology
+- Died on November 27, 1964 of cardiac arrest, while working at the Mayo Clinic on a history of the sections of neurology

 Woltman sign (1924/1956)

-Slowness of both the contraction and the relaxation of muscles in hypothyroid patients, best seen as the “hung-up” ankle jerk and occurring because of mechanical factors and slowness of contraction time, as in myotonia and pseudomyotonia
+Slowness of both the contraction and the relaxation of muscles in hypothyroid patients, best seen as the “hung-up” ankle jerk and occurring because of mechanical factors and slowness of contraction time, as in myotonia and pseudomyotonia.
+AKA the pseudomyotonic reflex

 Key Medical Attributions

-- diagnosis, classification, and pathological aspects of tumors of the spinal cord
+- diagnosis, classification, and pathological aspects of tumours of the spinal cord

-- neurological manifestations and neuropathological aspects of pernicious anemia
+- neurological manifestations and neuropathological aspects of pernicious anaemia

 - pathological changes in the spinal cord and peripheral nerves in diabetes